Regardless of what makes you tick, we all seem to be universally moved by one thing: music.

 Di Read says, “For my Roman-Britain novel, I like ‘Celtic Twilight’ I and II.
 For my tarty novella, I like Clannad’s ‘Robin [the Hooded Man]’ and Enya.”

-Here are more mood-setters recommended by the community:
+Here are more mood-setting music for writers recommended by the community:

 - Zaki Ibrahim (especially the album “Eclectica”)